Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 - But any evolving protocol needs an equivalent to the legeslative branch
     - To update the laws (code)
     - To rectify cases where the letter of the law didn't match the spirit of the law (bugs)
-    - To trigger parts of the system that aren't on a set schedule, EX: Polkadot Parachain auctions
+    - To trigger parts of the system that aren't on a set schedule
     - To spend treasury funds on worthy causes
 - On-chain governance mechanisms fill that legeslative role